Events

 Transportation options: There are many options to get to the Bowl including driving, shuttles, carpooling and others.
 As Great Outdoors members we strive to do our part to reduce traffic and parking congestion and help protect the environment.
 Please see the following:

 Tickets: $50/ticket.
-Registration is for up to 30 people with a max of 4 tickets per person.
-Your ticket will paid for by registering and paying via the Registration link.
-All tickets are in Section K-2, which are relatively close to the stage.
-No refunds after June 7, 2024.
-Add yourself to the wait list if it sells out.
+Registration is for up to 16 people with a max of 2 tickets per person.
+Your ticket will be paid for by registering and paying via the Registration link.
+All tickets are in Section F2, Rows 14 and 15, Seats 110 - 117 (8 seats*8 seats).
+No refunds after July 1, 2025.
+Add yourself to the wait list if this sells out.
+I may purchase additional tickets if there is a strong demand for more.

-1. I will email or text your tickets to you no later than July 1, 2024.
-Note: If you determine that you cannot attend after receiving the tickets, you will be responsible for dispositioning of your tickets yourself, i.e. donating it back to GOLA, transferring it to someone else, other.
+1. I will email or text your tickets to you no later than August 1, 2025.
+Note: If you determine that you cannot attend after receiving your tickets electronically, you will be responsible for dispositioning of your tickets yourself, i.e. donating it back to GOLA, transferring it to someone else, other.

 2. You may present your tickets on your mobile device by logging into a Hollywood Bowl account the day of the performance and showing your tickets directly from your browser.